 Negative RSG - Negative Revenue Support Grant - This is effectively negative government grant, the Council's further predicted funding cuts.
 The Council would have to make a payment to Government of some of its business rates income, hence the term 'negative'.
-The latest budget modelling assumes negative RSG of £182,000 in 2023/24 and £227,500 in 2024/25.
+The latest budget modelling assumes negative RSG of £227,500 in 2024/25 and £227,500 in 2025/26.
 Some of the negative RSG could be offset by growth.
-It has been confirmed in the finance settlement that negative RSG will not be implemented in 2022/23.